Bandwidth/bandwidth.github.io/voice/bxml/callbacks/initiate.md

 | counter 	| The number of diversions that have occurred.
 | limit 	| The maximum number of diversions allowed for this session.

-#### PAI properties
+#### STIR/SHAKEN properties

 The Bandwidth STIR/SHAKEN implementation will verify the information provided in the inbound invite request `Identity` header.
-The verification status is included in the Initiate event `pai` property as follows.
+The verification status is included in the Initiate event `stirShaken` property as follows.

 | Property          | Description |
 |:------------------|:------------|